commtech/fscc-windows/README.md

 This README file is best viewed on the [GitHub page](github.com/commtech/fscc-windows/).

 ### Downloading Driver Package
-You will more than likely want to download our pre-built driver package from the [Commtech website](http://www.commtech-fastcom.com/CommtechSoftware.html).
+You can download a pre-built driver package from the [Commtech website](http://www.commtech-fastcom.com/CommtechSoftware.html).

-Later on in the document is a guide on how to build the driver from source code if you would like to make any changes.
+Later on in this document is a guide on how to build the driver from source code if you would like to make any changes.

+_TODO: Add better installation instructions._

+##### Dependencies
+This driver will work on all version of Windows (32 and 64) starting with XP.
+It might work on Windows 2000 but we haven't tested it.

+The only additional packages you will require is if you want to use the Python library.
+In addition to having Python installed, we also require that you install pySerial.

 ### Quick Start Guide
 There is documentation for each specific function down below but lets get started